robinlej/calculator-js/readme.md

 ## Shortcomings

 - This uses loads of Regex, which means that recursive expressions are not possible.
 Thus, expressions such as "*(2\*(2+3))^(2^(2\*(2-4)))*" (with nested parentheses and/or powers of powers) will break the poor machine.
 Please be gentle with it.
+- Long expressions wider than the calculator screen are stuck to the left, so you don't see the last characters.
+I tried to add `direction: rtl;` in the CSS, but this messes with the operation.